 Monitoring of Falls Lake provides data for calibration and validation of a revised EFDC model (e.g. concentrations of chlorophyll a, nutrients, and carbon) as well as data for informing model parameters (e.g. light extinction coefficient).
-Ongoing monitoring by DWR, CAAE, and local governments provides data for these efforts (Table 4).
+Ongoing monitoring by DWR, CAAE, and local governments provides data for these efforts (Table 5).

 Additional Falls Lake monitoring by the Division of Water Resources (DWR) is requested as part of this monitoring program.
 A specific proposal that requests that DWR conduct additional lake monitoring will be submitted separately to DWR in conjunction with this monitoring plan.
 In summary the UNRBA is requesting that DWR add the following water guality analyses to their monthly data collection: total suspended solids (TSS), color, 5-day carbonaceous biochemical oxygen demand (CBOD5), dissolved organic carbon (DOC), and specific UV absorbance (SUVA).
 The collection of these parameters will help with model calibration.
 The combination of color, CBOD5, DOC and SUVA will help the UNRBA determine whether carbon sources are primarily derived from inside or outside of the lake.
 They will also be used to calculate the particulate organic carbon (POC) concentration needed for the model and to estimate what portions of the total are labile and refractory.
 These data would support future calibration of a revised model, and evaluation of impacts to water quality.
 The model can be run at the expected ranges of these values to see how the revised model chlorophyll a predictions respond to changes in these values.
 These are not parameters routinely monitored by DWR, but the availability of this data would enhance the re-examination effort and address potential important water supply implications of nutrient levels.
 If DWR cannot analyze these parameters, their inclusion as a special study of the monitoring program will be considered by the UNRBA and Path Forward Committee.
 The UNRBA will also request that DWR add one new lake water quality station in the center of the lake downstream of the mouth of Ledge Creek (coordinates are approximately 36.025,-78.716).
 The location of this proposed new station is shown as a red X on Figure 2.
 The addition of this station to the DWR's Falls lake monitoring program would provide data for the model in an area of the lake which is considered underrepresented by current monitoring.
+If DWR is willing to monitor this additional lake station the UNRBA, in conjunction with DWR, will evaluate the data from this new site following 18 months of data collection to determine whether monitoring should continue over the life of the monitoring program or be discontinued.
+This evaluation will be done to confirm that the data collected at the new site provides information helpful to the UNRBA's objectives of revised Lake response modeling and Support of alternative regulatory options.

 If the DWR cannot add this station, its inclusion as a special study in one or more subsequent years will be considered by the Path Forward Committee.
 Based on DWR's response to the additional proposed Falls Lake monitoring plan it may be necessary to modify this monitoring plan.
 At previous meetings with DWR, there was general indication that, if possible, the Division would be willing to provide some additional monitoring coverage to enhance the UNRBA's program.